apache/tvm/docs/how_to/deploy/adreno.rst

 **Automated RPC Setup:**
 Here we will explain how to setup RPC in docker environment.

-Below command launches tracker in docker environment, where docker listens on port 9120.
+Below command launches tracker in docker environment, where tracker listens on port 9190.

 ::

-   ./tests/scripts/ci.py adreno -i # Launch a new shell on the anreno docker source  tests/scripts/setup-adreno-env.sh -e tracker -p 9120
+   ./tests/scripts/ci.py adreno -i # Launch a new shell on the anreno docker source  tests/scripts/setup-adreno-env.sh -e tracker -p 9190

 Now, the below comand can run TVM RPC on remote android device with id "abcdefgh".